Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 The conclusion, when Chenguang put it forward, was inevitable.

-“We are going to need outside help, and soon.”
+"We are going to need outside help, and soon."

-“Yes,” Shastry nodded grimly.
-“But who?”
+"Yes," Shastry nodded grimly.
+"But who?"

-“Who is there?”
+"Who is there?"
 Stepanov asked.
-“The Interspecies Dominion?”
+"The Interspecies Dominion?"

-“I have worked with their representatives for some time,” Chenguang said.
-“They do not know our needs, they do not understand us, and they move slowly.
-We will starve before help comes from the Dominion, and what help does come will not be enough.”
+"I have worked with their representatives for some time," Chenguang said.
+"They do not know our needs, they do not understand us, and they move slowly.
+We will starve before help comes from the Dominion, and what help does come will not be enough."

-“…How have the Americans fared?”
+"…How have the Americans fared?"

-“Unknown, but my suspicion is they will have their own to attend to, come what may.”
+"Unknown, but my suspicion is they will have their own to attend to, come what may."

-“If the Americans cannot help, then the AEC will not be in any position, either.”
+"If the Americans cannot help, then the AEC will not be in any position, either."

-“Which has…many implications beyond that.”
+"Which has…many implications beyond that."

 The line was silent for a long, uncomfortable moment.

-“What…what about the Gao?”
+"What…what about the Gao?"

-“Daar is an Emperor by another name.
+"Daar is an Emperor by another name.
 His help will undoubtedly be quite generous.
-And it will have a price.”
+And it will have a price."

-“What price do we put on survival?”
+"What price do we put on survival?"
 Shastry asked.

 ‘’What guarantees will he give?
 He has his war in the sky.
-The West may have been content to bow to his will…must we do the same?”
+The West may have been content to bow to his will…must we do the same?"

-“If the alternative is to starve…”
+"If the alternative is to starve…"

-“Maybe there is another alternative,” Stepanov mused.
-“There is this…Singularity.”
+"Maybe there is another alternative," Stepanov mused.
+"There is this…Singularity."

-“That is just trading one god-king for another,” Chenguang pointed out.
+"That is just trading one god-king for another," Chenguang pointed out.

-“Maybe.
-But if our only option is to submit to a god-king either way…I would prefer one from my own species.”
+"Maybe.
+But if our only option is to submit to a god-king either way…I would prefer one from my own species."

-“Does that truly make a difference?”
+"Does that truly make a difference?"
 Shastry asked.
-“The Great Father has dealt with our kind openly.
-King Gilgamesh has spent literally millennia running a *secret breeding conspiracy* among us as if we were prize cattle!”
+"The Great Father has dealt with our kind openly.
+King Gilgamesh has spent literally millennia running a *secret breeding conspiracy* among us as if we were prize cattle!"

-“I think it matters, yes.
+"I think it matters, yes.
 I think an alien will never truly know human needs.
 Besides: Daar’s first love must be his own species.
-What is it he says? *‘He is the Gao.’* Humanity must always come second in his thoughts, however much it serves his purpose to treat with us fairly and openly.”
+What is it he says? *‘He is the Gao.’* Humanity must always come second in his thoughts, however much it serves his purpose to treat with us fairly and openly."

-“True,” Chenguang agreed.
+"True," Chenguang agreed.

-“Is it that he has aligned himself with the AEC nations?”
+"Is it that he has aligned himself with the AEC nations?"
 Shastry asked.
-“Are we going to cling to West and East even now?”
+"Are we going to cling to West and East even now?"

-“Since you mention it…the AEC nations include Britain and America.
+"Since you mention it…the AEC nations include Britain and America.
 All three of our parent nations suffered great injustices at their hands.
 Empire casts a long shadow, does it not?
-They will look to themselves first too, and historically, looking to themselves has come at our expense,” Chenguang said.
+They will look to themselves first too, and historically, looking to themselves has come at our expense," Chenguang said.

-“We must do what is right for *our* people,” Stepanov agreed.
-“We must not let them be a charitable afterthought.
+"We must do what is right for *our* people," Stepanov agreed.
+"We must not let them be a charitable afterthought.

-“Together?”
+"Together?"
 Shastry asked.

 There was another pause on the line.
 The moment had come.

-“...We share a world, and our hold on it is tenuous at best.
+"...We share a world, and our hold on it is tenuous at best.
 If there is one lesson I would like to take from Earth, it’s that we rise or fall as one.
 This world can be the jewel of the galaxy, I know it.
 Our people can thrive.
 Or, we can divide, fail, and sink.
 Either way, we shall do so as one.
 So…yes.
 Together.
-Whatever treaty we need to make, whatever constitution we must write, whatever we must do, I say we do it.”
+Whatever treaty we need to make, whatever constitution we must write, whatever we must do, I say we do it."

 Another pause, as everyone considered the ramifications of what they were about to do.